sgjava/alarmbian/README.md

 ## Install FFMPEG
-This is the center of the camera stream universe and where hardware acceleration is very important.
-FFMPEG is used to stream off the high resolution video and can also be used to read the substream frames in OpenCV, etc.
+This is the center of the camera stream universe and where hardware acceleration can be very important.
+FFMPEG is used to stream off the high resolution video and can also be used to read the substream frames in OpenCV, etc. The nice thing is that if you copy the stream to file there no decode/encode steps to slow things down.
+Thus it's easy to stream multiple 4K cameras to disk using low end ARM based hardware.
+In my case I'm using H265+.
 * FFMPEG generic `sudo apt install pkg-config` then `sudo apt install ffmpeg` if hardware acceleration is in the package or you want generic version
 * FFMPEG from [source](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu)